jyoshnabonagirirp7/AWS-Compliance-Automation-Framework/README.md

 Custom Lambda checks for a tag with Key=config, Value=lambda.

-Non-compliant buckets are automatically tagged using SSM Automation.
+Non-compliant buckets are automatically tagged using custom made SSM Automation.